 Tours and Workshops

 Schedule a gallery tour and a hands-on art making workshop for a more in-depth understanding of the current exhibition.

 - Segal in See-Through: Students will view Segal’s Street Crossing (1992), a life-size sculptural installation located in Kasser Plaza on the campus of Montclair State University.
 Students will discuss sculptural elements such as balance and proportion, as well as the artistic process that Segal took to create these bronze works of art.
 Students will then work in the gallery’s classroom to create unique see-through body wraps, mimicking Segal’s method.
 Groups are limited to 25.
 Approximate length of time is 90 minutes.
 Material fee applied.
 Lesson plan can be adapted for 3rd – 8th grades.

 - Landscape Drawings and the Cosla Collection – The Cosla collection is comprised of thirty five 16th – 19th century paintings, many of which are currently on display in the lobbies of the Kasser Theater.
 Students will tour this exhibition space and learn about the history and significance of the collection.
 Focusing on the landscape compositions, students will later create a modern landscape painting in the gallery’s classroom using watercolor pencils.
 Groups are limited to 25.
 Approximate length of time is 90 minutes.
 Material fee applied.
 Lesson plan can be adapted for 9th – 12th grades.

 Please call the Education Coordinator to learn more about workshop opportunities associated with the current exhibition, The Enchanting Art of Japan.

 Guidelines for Group Visits

-For all programs, one adult chaperone per ten students must accompany the group at all times.
-Chaperones are responsible for enforcing proper behavior in the Galleries.
+- School groups must provide one adult chaperone per ten students, and chaperones must accompany the group at all times.
+Chaperones will be responsible for enforcing proper behavior in the gallery.

 To join our mailing list, click on our Mailing List Registration Form.